Aleph-Alpha/std/docs/v1/postgres.md

 - dest: Pointer to a slice where the results will be stored
 - conditions: Optional query conditions \(follows GORM conventions\)

-Return an error if the query fails or nil on success.
+Returns a GORM error if the query fails or nil on success.
+Use TranslateError\(\) to convert to standardized error types if needed.

 Example: